-Most of GESB's plans produced strong positive returns against the backdrop of the post COVID-19 recovery.

-For the 12 months to June 2021, the My GESB Super option delivered an after fees and taxes return of 17.08% and the My West State Super option delivered an after fees return of 17.20%.
+Many of GESB's investment plans were unable to avoid the negative returns achieved by the major markets.
+For the 12 months to June 2022, the My GESB Super option delivered an after fees and taxes return of -3.78%^ and the My West State Super option delivered an after fees return of -5.34%^.

-On a ten-year basis, the My GESB Super option has delivered an average return after fees and taxes of 8.65% p.a. and the My West State Super option has delivered an average return after fees of 8.37% p.a.
+This one year of negative returns should be viewed in the context of the last ten years where our investment options have delivered strong performance for our members.
+On a ten-year basis, the My GESB Super option has delivered an average return after fees and taxes of 7.34% p.a. and the My West State Super option has delivered an average return after fees of 7.36% p.a.